 § 131.52.
 First hearing procedures.

-(c) The hearing process chosen in any specific case, including a determination of whether testimony will be accepted at the initial hearing, is within the discretion of the judge.
+(b) The hearing process chosen in any specific case, including a determination of whether testimony will be accepted at the initial hearing, is within the discretion of the judge.
+At or before the initial hearing by written order or on the record, the judge shall establish:

 (2) Proposed amendments to pleadings.